 Students must attend supervisory meetings (or participate in alternative arrangements in the case of distance learning programmes) in accordance with their department's supervision policy.
-For undergraduate students, supervisory meetings usually take place in the first and last weeks of each term.
+For undergraduate students, supervisory meetings usually take place at least once per term.

 - To specify alternatives to face-to-face meetings between students and supervisors - for example, in the case of distance learning programmes - To recommend to Senate programme-level exceptions to supervisory requirements.